-- One pending US Patent and a technical design package is available for license
+- US patent 9,184,764 is available for license and commercialization

 - Potential for collaboration with US Air Force Research Laboratory Sensors Directorate researchers